The Honorable Beverly Barton Butcher Byron

 The Honorable Beverly Barton Butcher Byron recalls the quick decision she made to run for Congress after the death of her husband Representative Goodloe Byron of Maryland.

 "Dine with the Byrons"

-The Honorable Beverly Barton Butcher Byron discusses the materials she used in her congressional campaigns, including a promotional pamphlet with Byron family recipes inside.
-The “Dine with the Byrons” campaign tradition started when her husband, Goodloe Byron, ran for the Maryland house in the 1960s.
+The Honorable Beverly Barton Butcher Byron discusses the materials she used in her congressional campaigns, including a promotional pamphlet with Byron family recipes.
+The “Dine with the Byrons” campaign tradition started when her husband, Goodloe Byron, ran for the Maryland state house in the 1960s.

 The Honorable Beverly Barton Butcher Byron discusses the choice Members of Congress had to make when deciding whether to live in their district or in Washington.

 The Honorable Beverly Barton Butcher Byron explains how she received her committee assignments.

 The Honorable Beverly Barton Butcher Byron describes how she defied the conventional thinking of the time by pursuing her own congressional career after the death of her husband.

 The Honorable Beverly Barton Butcher Byron shares memories of her mother-in-law, Representative Katharine Byron of Maryland.